ECJ interprets "legitimate interest" in accordance with Art. 6 para. 1 lit. f GDPR

 Categories:

 When is there a legitimate interest?
-As part of a request for a preliminary ruling, the European Court of Justice (ECJ) had to interpret the term in accordance with Art.
+The European Court of Justice (ECJ) had defined the term in accordance with Art.
 6 para.
-1 lit. f GDPR.
-Specifically, the question was whether a sports association may pass on personal data of its members to sponsors for commercial purposes without their express consent.
+1 lit. f GDPR to be interpreted.
+Specifically, the question was whether a sports association personal data of its members without their express Consent to sponsors for commercial purposes.

 Association passes on member data to sponsors

-In 2018, the Royal Dutch Lawn Tennis Association (Koninklijke Nederlandse Lawn Tennisbond, KNLTB) transmitted the personal data of its members to two sponsors:
+In 2018, the Royal Dutch Lawn Tennis Association (Koninklijke Nederlandse Lawn Tennisbond, KNLTB) submitted personal data of its members to two sponsors:

 • SportshopsDirect BV (TennisDirect), a company that sells sporting goods.